 From Tingtibi, we keep to the lowlands and transfer to the small village of Panbang for two nights.
 Scenically located at the confluence of the Manas and Tongasa Rivers (called rivers in this part of the country, not 'Chhus'), we slowly bird along the road to Panbang in the surrounding area.
-We should continue adding to our by now burgeoning list.
-Green and Mountain Imperial Pigeons perch atop the trees in the early morning, and this is also the best way to find the scarce Jerdon's Baza and both of the equally tiny Collared and Pied Falconets.
+We should continue adding to our, by now, burgeoning list.
+Green and Mountain Imperial Pigeons perch atop the trees in the early morning, and this is also the best way to find the scarce Jerdon's Baza and both of the tiny Collared and Pied Falconets.
 This is a good area for the large hornbills occurring in Bhutan, with Great, Rufous-necked and Wreathed Hornbills all possible.

 Additionally, we can look for other sought-after birds like Long-tailed Sibia, Pin-striped Tit-Babbler and the stunning Greater Racket-tailed Drongo.
-Several bamboo patches occur in the

-info@birdingecotours.com

-surrounding area, and we can search for the likes of White-hooded Babbler and Rufous-faced Warbler if we missed them earlier.
-Other lower altitude species we're likely to find include the snazzy Streaked Spiderhunter, bright Asian Fairy-bluebird and noisy Golden-fronted Leafbird.
-The river here is a reliable area to search for Crested Kingfisher and Black-backed Forktail, and has also produced sightings of the rare Blyth's Kingfisher - though we'll need some luck to come across this species.
-These are only a handful of the birds we'll have on our radar, as we're sure to have impressive daily totals as we work the area.
+Roving flocks of birds move through the forests, and we will keep a beady eye out for other great birds like White-browed Piculet, Red-headed Trogon, Common Green Magpie and Grey-headed Parrotbill, amongst others.
+Several bamboo patches occur in the surrounding area, and we can search for the likes of Whitehooded Babbler and Rufous-faced Warbler, if we missed them earlier.
+Other lower-altitude species we're likely to find include the snazzy Streaked Spiderhunter, the strange-looking Lineated Barbet and the noisy Golden-fronted Leafbird.
+The river here is a reliable area to search for Crested Kingfisher and Black-backed Forktail and has also produced sightings of the rare Blyth's Kingfisher - though we'll need some luck to come across this species.
+These are only a handful of the many birds we'll have on our radar, and we're sure to have impressive daily bird tallies.

 Overnight: Panbang

-Day 10.
-Long drive to Yongkhola.